 Gladiolas are exhibited without foliage.
 A perfect spike will have all florets present, but careful removal of one spent floret is permissible.
-The North American Gladiolus Council classifies gladiolus by color and size of florets.
-Please enter by color; division by size will occur to make judging fair when there are sufficient entries.
-Size divisions are as follows:
+The North American Gladiolus Council classifies

 Size 100 Miniature florets under 2 1/2"

 Size 200 Small/Miniature florets over 2 1/2" to 3 1/2"